kei0822kei/twinpy/docs/source/definitions/structure.rst

 :math:`\boldsymbol{\eta}^{p}_1` and
 :math:`\boldsymbol{\eta}^{p}_2` are
-a little bit different from the ones in 'get_twin_indices' in twinmode.py because they are rescaled to be the vectors whose element are all integer.
+a little bit different from the ones in 'get_twin_indices' in twinmode.py because they are rescaled to be the vectors whose element are all minimum integers.
 Therefore, every element of supercell matrix :math:`\boldsymbol{M}` is integer.
 The fractional points :math:`\boldsymbol{X}` is transformed to :math:`\boldsymbol{X}^{p}` as